Home to the famous Hobbiton Movie Set from The Lord of the Rings films, Hamilton has more than just a trip to The Shire on offer.

 If a move to Hamilton is on the cards but you’re not sure exactly where to plant your roots, these suburbs in Hamilton might appeal to you.

 Smack-bang in the middle of the action, Hamilton Central is perfect if you work in the CBD (or just like to be near the best bars and restaurants in town).
 Because Hamilton is a smaller city, everything is pretty close by – from parks and schools to shops and the city zoo.
 So whatever your lifestyle, Hamilton Central is a great suburb to base yourself.
+Consider storing your goods while making the move at our Frankton South self-storage centre which is just a few kilometres away.
+Our friendly team can provide you with a free quote when you’re ready.

 Quiet and leafy, Hamilton East is one of the oldest neighbourhoods in the city.
 Here you can enjoy parks, gardens, and classic historic homesteads.
 The suburb plays host to markets on the first and third Sundays of the month, and is home to several schools and a retirement village.